johnfonte/johnfonte.github.com/_posts/2015-04-17-play-smarter-and-harder.md

 ## Magnum Ultimate - Part II

 In Fall 2013, I tried out for MagnUM once more.
 I immediately saw the benefits of my summer with Spoiler and how I approached the game.
 While I knew my athleticism needed some work, I had made the progress I wanted in body positioning and knowledge of the game.
 I joined MagnUM Reserve.

-Player development is crucial for any sport.
-It's important to be thoughtful and focused on the practice field.